Insights into the structure and kinematics of a Milky Way-like galaxy: Correlation between kinematics and large-scale structures

-In this section, we use our model to explore the process of spiral arm growth and dissolution over time, and its link to the underlying kinematics.

-We use the gaseous spiral ridge points (see Appendix~\ref{appendix: spiral ridges}) to trace the underlying skeleton of the gaseous spiral structure, and follow the evolution of a selected spiral arm segment (see Fig.\,\ref{fig: zoom_region}) over a period of $\sim20$\,Myrs.
-This particular region was chosen as an example of an arm with a section that is actively growing, and a section that breaks within this time frame (the time evolution of this spiral arm segment\footnote{A video of the time-evolution of the velocity fields for the entire galactic disc can be found in the FFOGG project website: https://ffogg.github.io} can be seen in Appendix~\ref{appendix: arm evolution}, Fig.~\ref{fig:arm_times}).
+In this section, we use our model to explore the process of spiral arm growth and dissolution over time and its link to the underlying kinematics.
+We used the gaseous spiral ridge points (see Appendix~\ref{appendix: spiral ridges}) to trace the underlying skeleton of the gaseous spiral structure and follow the evolution of a selected spiral arm segment (see inset box in Fig.\,\ref{fig: zoom_region}) over a period of $\sim20$\,Myrs.
+This particular region was chosen as an example of an arm with a section that is actively growing, and breaks within this time frame (the time evolution of this spiral arm segment\footnote{A video of the time evolution of the velocity fields for the entire galactic disc can be found in the FFOGG project website: https://ffogg.github.io} can be seen in Fig.~\ref{fig:arm_times}).

-We investigate the evolution of physical and kinematic conditions of the arm by tracking key quantities along the spiral ridge, namely the gas volume density ($\rho$), radial and tangential velocity residuals ($\Delta V_{\rm R}$ and $\Delta (-V_{\phi})$), and velocity divergence ($\nabla\cdot\mathbf{V}$).
-In addition, we also look at the fraction of dense gas ($f_{\rm dense}$) as the percentage of mass above a given volume density threshold \citep[which we take to be $700~\mathrm{cm}^{-3}$ as the minimum density for gas with star-forming potential, in line with what is used for the insertion of sinks/star particles in similar galaxy-scale simulations, see e.g.][]{dobbs2015,tress2020simulations}.
-The results are presented in Figure~\ref{fig:arm_evolution_along_ridge}, where each column shows a different time (spaced by 5\,Myrs).
-The two sections of the spiral arm which are growing ({\it Section\,1}) and dispersing ({\it Section\,2}) are shown as shaded grey areas.
+We investigated the evolution of physical and kinematic conditions of the arm by tracking key quantities as a function of distance along the spiral ridge, $s$, namely the gas volume density ($\rho$), radial and tangential velocity residuals ($\Delta V_{\rm R}$ and $\Delta(-V_{\phi})$), and velocity divergence ($\nabla\cdot\mathbf{V}$).
+In addition, we also track the fraction of dense gas ($f_{\rm dense}$), defined as the percentage of mass above a volume density threshold of $700~\mathrm{cm}^{-3}$ \citep[in line with sink/star-particle insertion thresholds used in similar galaxy-scale simulations; see e.g.][]{dobbs2015,tress2020simulations}.